JujuAdams/PictureFrame/docs/4.0/FAQ.md

 **What platforms does PictureFrame support?**

-Everything apart from HTML5.
+PictureFrame supports Windows, MacOS, Linux, Nintendo Switch, Sony PlayStation 4/5, Xbox Series X/S, iOS, tvOS, and Android.
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/PictureFrame/issues) if and when you find them.

 &nbsp;

 **What versions of GameMaker does PictureFrame support?**

-PictureFrame supports GameMaker 2024.8, and in theory supports every version of GameMaker later than that.
+PictureFrame supports GameMaker 2024.14, and in theory supports every version of GameMaker later than that.
 Later versions of GameMaker may change functionality in a way that PictureFrame is not forwards-compatible with, but PictureFrame uses only native GameMaker audio functions so is in the best possible position for long-term compatibility.

 &nbsp;